4 min read

 Browser & Extensions

-• Safari: I don’t require much from a browser, iCloud sync is great and it just works
+• Safari: my browser of choice, iCloud sync is great and it just works

 • Wipr 2: lightweight content blocker